DiscordJim/sonorus/README.md

 * To mitigate this, you should only encrypt about 2<sup>32</sup> chunks under a single key.
 This results in about a one in four billion safety margin against the key 'wearing out'.[^4]
 * The total data that should be encrypted with one key is about 2<sup>68</sup> bytes.[^4]

-*Note: This can be chunks spread over several encryptions with the same key.*
+*Note: This can be chunks spread over several encryptions with the same key.
+Additionally, use this script at your own risk.*

 [^1]: STRONGER KEY DERIVATION VIA SEQUENTIAL MEMORY-HARD FUNCTIONS (C. Percival, Ed.)
 [Review of STRONGER KEY DERIVATION VIA SEQUENTIAL MEMORY-HARD FUNCTIONS].
 Retrieved May 20, 2023, from https://www.tarsnap.com/scrypt/scrypt.pdf
 [^2]: Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode (GCM) and GMAC (M. Dworkin, Ed.)
 [Review of Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode (GCM) and GMAC].
 National Institute of Standards and Technology. https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf